Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

-\begin{rmk} As a consequence of Lemma \ref{lem stable bimodule}, if $A$ is a separable simple \Cs-algebra which is also stable or $\cO_2$-stable then every finite index $A$-$A$ bimodule $X$ can be realized by an endomorphism $\rho: A\to A$ of finite index as ${}_{A}({}_\rho A)_A\cong {}_AX_A$ unitarily.
-Therefore
+\begin{rmk} As a consequence of Lemma \ref{lem:stable_bimodule}, if $A$ is a separable simple \Cs-algebra which is also stable or $\cO_2$-stable then every finite-index $A$-$A$ bimodule $X$ can be realized by an endomorphism $\rho: A\to A$ of finite index as ${}_{A}({}_\rho A)_A\cong {}_AX_A$ unitarily.
+Therefore, as unitary tensor categories, we have that

+Here, we remark that ${}_{\rho_{2}}A\boxtimes_{A}{}_{\rho_{1}}{A}$ corresponds to $\rho_{1}\circ\rho_{2}$, and this also corresponds to the product of sectors as defined in Notation \ref{notation:sectors}.
 However, giving a detailed proof of this fact would take us far afield, and we shall not use it. \end{rmk}

-We now describe the relevant functors between unitary tensor categories: A {\bf unitary tensor functor} is a triple $(F,\ F^1,\ F^2)$ consisting of a $*$-functor $F:\cC\to \cD,$ a chosen unitary isomorphism $F^1\in\cD(1_\cD\to F(1_\cC))$ (which we will hereafter assume is the identity), and a unitary natural isomorphism $F^2=\{F^2_{a,b}: F(a)\otimes_\cD F(b)\to F(a\otimes_\cC b)\}_{a, b\in\cC},$ sometimes called the \emph{tensorator} of $F.$ We shall often refer to $F$ as a unitary tensor functor without explicitly mentioning $F^2$ and we will always suppress the use of $F^1$.
+We now describe the relevant functors between unitary tensor categories: A {\bf unitary tensor functor} is a triple $(F,\ F^1,\ F^2)$ consisting of a $*$-functor $F:\cC\to \cD,$ a chosen unitary isomorphism $F^1\in\cD(1_\cD\to F(1_\cC))$ (which we will hereafter assume is the identity), and a unitary natural isomorphism $F^2=\{F^2_{a,b}: F(a)\otimes_\cD F(b)\to F(a\otimes_\cC b)\}_{a, b\in\cC},$ sometimes called the \emph{tensorator} of $F.$ We shall often refer to $F$ as a unitary tensor functor without explicitly mentioning $F^2$, and we will always suppress the use of $F^1$.